socalledsound/nu-scripts/week1/02-functional foundations/w1-v-07-EXERCISE-react-without-react.md

 [SC]

 [VO]
 In this video, I'm going to ask you to code along with me as I refactor that code a bit to be more declarative.

+I'm going to

-We're going to write a function that creates DOM elements and use it to create a string of emojis.
+We're going to write a function that creates DOM elements and we'll use it to display a string of emojis on the page.

 [SC]
 emoji string here